APAture 2026

 If your application is accepted in:

 Visual Arts you will participate in two events: a Visual Arts Opening Reception and Visual Arts Closing Reception.
-Your artwork will remain on display at Arc Gallery for the duration of the 4-week festival.
-You will be required to deliver your work on one of two possible delivery days before it is installed and will be required to pick up your work immediately following the Closing Reception.
+Your artwork will remain on display at Arc Gallery for the duration of the festival.
+Please note: You will be required to deliver your work on one of two possible delivery days before it is installed and will be required to pick up your work immediately following the Closing Reception.
 We unfortunately do not have the capacity to store artwork.

 When will I find out whether or not I’ve been accepted?